flashbots/suave-specs/specs/rigil/README.md

 The SUAVE-enabled node and the MEVM support multiple new data types, which are all specified in the [SUAVE Chain spec](./suave-chain.md#custom-types).

-The diagram below showcases how these different types interact to enable confidential computation on SUAVE computors.
+The diagram below showcases how these different types interact to enable confidential computation on SUAVE Kettles.

 ![Rigil transaction flow](/assets/rigil-tx-flow.svg)